congruity/congruity/README.txt

 installed separately.
 Note that you will need to install the Python bindings for libconcord too; see libconcord/bindings/python/.

-Configure your web browser to open files of type *.EZHex and *.EZUp with the congruity application.
-This is typically performed using the dialog box that appears when a file is about to be downloaded.
+Configure your web browser to open files of type *.EZHex, *.EZUp, and *.EZTut with the congruity application.
+This is typically set up using the dialog box that appears when a file is about to be downloaded.

 Note that in Firefox, you'll need to change a setting to see the download action prompt; Otherwise, files will simply be saved to disk without you